AIDynamicAction/rcognita/README.md

 <p align="center">
 <br />
 <br />
 Rcognita is a framework for DP and RL algorithm development, testing, and simulation.
+For more info <b>check out our <a href="https://aidynamicaction.github.io/rcognita/">documentation</a></b>.
 </p>

 ## Installation: